Heterophilious dynamics enhances consensus: Introduction

 In the rest of the paper, we address a few important extensions of the self-alignment models outlined above.
 These extensions are still work in progress and we by no means try to be comprehensive.
 In section \ref{sec:nearest_neighbor} we turn our attention to nearest neighbor dynamics.
 Careful 3D observations made by the StarFlag project, \cite{cavagna_et_al_2008i,cavagna_et_al_2008ii, cavagna_et_al_2010}, showed that interactions of birds are driven by \emph{topological} neighborhoods, involving a fixed number of nearby birds, instead of geometric neighborhoods involving a fixed radius of interaction.
 Here we prove that in the simplest case of two nearest neighbor dynamics, connectivity propagates in time and consensus follows for influence functions which are non-decreasing on their compact support.
 In section \ref{sec:discrete_dynamics} we turn our attention to \emph{fully discrete} models for self-alignment.
 The large time evolution in discrete time-steps, e.g., the opinion of dynamics in \cite{blondel_convergence_2005,blondel_krauses_2009,krause_discrete_2000}, may depend on the time-step $\Delta t$.
 Here, we show that the semi-discrete framework for global and local self-alignment outlined in sections \ref{sec:global}--\ref{sec:heterophily} can be extended, mutatis mutandis, to the fully-discrete case.
 In particular, we recover a decreasing Lyapunov functional, a fully-discrete analogue of the semi-discrete clustering analysis in section \ref{sec:local_non_symm_od}.
 Finally, in section \ref{sec:hydro} we discuss the passage from the agent-based description to mean-field limits as the number of agents, or ``particles" tends to be large enough.
 There is a growing literature on kinetic descriptions of such models, \cite{carrillo_milling_2009, carrillo_asymptotic_2010a, carrillo_models_2010b,duering_boltzmann_2009,eftimie_2012,ha_particle_2008} and the references therein.
 Here we focus our attention on the hydrodynamic descriptions of self-organized opinion dynamics and flocking.
+The closing section \ref{sec:further} is devoted to a more detailed discussion on the broader subject of self-organized dynamics.
+Since a comprehensive review of this multidisciplinary subject is beyond the scope of this paper, in particular, we include a selection of references, classified into several complementary categories of different disciplines, models, scales, approaches and patterns.